Fishing and Hunting Workers

 Physical stamina.
 Fishing and hunting workers need endurance.
 They must be able to work long hours, often under strenuous conditions.

 Physical strength.
 Fishing and hunting workers must use physical strength, along with hand dexterity and coordination, to perform difficult tasks repeatedly.

-The median annual wage for fishing and hunting workers was $28,530 in May 2017.
+The median annual wage for fishing and hunting workers was $28,530.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $18,710, and the highest 10 percent earned more than $48,170.

 Fishers are typically paid a percentage of the boat's overall catch, commonly referred to as a crew share.
 The more fish that are caught, the greater the crew share becomes.
 This can lead to unpredictable swings in pay from one season to another, as the overall catch can vary.
 More experienced crewmembers often receive a greater share compared to entry-level workers.